-Take an old rusty steamer and place it on a powdery white beach with a turquoise-blue sea – and the dream scenery is ready.
-On the other hand, many holidaymakers wait almost three hours in the blazing sun in midsummer for the perfect photo of the Zakynthos Shipwreck.
+Take an old, rusty steamship and place it on a powder-white beach with turquoise-blue waters—and there you have the perfect setting.
+To capture it, countless vacationers wait nearly three hours in the blazing summer sun for the perfect photo of the Zakynthos shipwreck.

-The famous Navagio Beach with the shipwreck has long since ceased to be an insider tip.
-On the contrary, the beach on Zakynthos made Greece really popular as a holiday destination.
-In recent years, the beach of the so-called Smuggler’s Bay has been voted one of the most beautiful in the world several times.
+The famous Navagio Beach with its shipwreck has long ceased to be an insider tip.
+On the contrary, this beach on Zakynthos is what really put Greece on the map as a vacation destination.
+In recent years, the beach—known as Smugglers’ Cove—has been voted one of the world’s most beautiful beaches on multiple occasions.

-Nevertheless, mass tourism with all its negative side effects is causing the magical scenery to crumble.
-If you want to enjoy this postcard motif halfway undisturbed, then we give you 6 important tips for an excursion to the Shipwreck of Zakynthos to the hand.
+Nevertheless, mass tourism, with all its negative side effects, is causing this enchanting setting to crumble.
+If you’d like to enjoy this postcard-perfect scene while it’s still relatively undisturbed, we’ve put together 6 essential tips for a trip to the shipwreck of Zakynthos.

 #1 Getting to Navagio Beach

-The famous beach of Navagio with its rusty cutter is located in the northwest of the island of Zakynthos and can only be reached by sea.
+The famous Navagio Beach, with its rusty ship, is located in the northwest of the island of Zakynthos and can only be reached by sea.

-In the meantime, entering the shipwreck beach and swimming in Navagio Bay is prohibited due to the risk of landslides.
+Due to the risk of landslides, entering the shipwreck beach and swimming in Navagio Bay is now prohibited.

-The two nearest towns to the northwest are Anafonitria and Volimes (both 4 km away), both of which also offer accommodation (see point #5).
-With a rental car you can reach the viewpoint “Navagio View Point”, as well as the coastal towns of Porto Vromi and Agios Nikolaos as well as Cape Skinari, of which the shortest boat tours to Shipwreck Beach start.
+The two nearest towns in the northwest are Anafonitria and Volimes (both 4 km away), both of which also offer accommodations (see point #5).
+With a rental car, you can reach both the “Navagio View Point” as well as the coastal towns of Porto Vromi and Agios Nikolaos, and Cape Skinari, from which the shortest boat tours to Shipwreck Beach depart.

-If you don’t have your own vehicle or just want to be shown around, you can take a guided tour to the Smuggler’s Bay of Zakynthos connect.
-Further information is available from our partner GetYourGuide*:
+If you don’t have your own vehicle or simply prefer to be guided, you can join a guided tour to Zakynthos’ Smugglers’ Cove.
+For more information, visit our partner GetYourGuide*:

-At present, there is no reliable and, above all, regular connection with the public transport system.
-So you can’t reach the Shipwreck Viewpoint by bus.
-In the summer months, there is only one bus a day from Zakynthos Town to Volimes.
-From here it is about 4 km to the viewpoint.
-Taxis are almost non-existent in this area.
+Currently, there is no reliable and, above all, regular public bus service to the Shipwreck Viewpoint.
+During the summer months, there is only one bus daily from Zakynthos Town to Volimes.
+From there, it’s still about 4 km to the viewpoint.
+Taxis are virtually nonexistent in this area.

-Is it worth renting a car for Navagio Bay?
+Is renting a car worth it for Navagio Bay?

-The most flexible way is to travel to both the Shipwreck Viewpoint and the ferry piers for a boat tour with your own vehicle.
-The roads to the north are quite narrow, but all paved throughout and in good condition.
-You can book a cheap rental car with our partner Discover Cars*:
+The most flexible way to travel to both the Shipwreck Viewpoint and the ferry docks for a boat tour is by car.
+While the roads leading north are quite narrow, they are all paved throughout and in good condition.
+You can book a rental car through our partner Discover Cars*:

 Distances to the Shipwreck Viewpoint: